Flux Specification Guide

 Ignored and trusted code

-Flux offers two attributes for controlling which parts of your code it analyzes: #[flux::ignore]
+Flux offers two attributes for controlling which parts of your code it analyzes: #[flux_rs::ignore]

 .

 : This attribute is applicable to any item, and it instructs Flux to completely skip some code.
-Flux won't even look at it.#[flux::trusted]
+Flux won't even look at it.#[flux_rs::trusted]

 : This attribute affects whether Flux checks the body of a function.
 If a function is marked as trusted, Flux won't verify its body against its signature.
 However, it will still be able to reason about its signature when used elsewhere.